 You could add freeze-dried strawberries into the base along with the biscuits.
 To do this You wouldn’t need to change the amounts of butter and golden syrup in the base.

 You could also use a completely different fruit or type of chocolate.
-This recipe would work with milk or dark chocolate.
+This recipe would work with milk or dark chocolate, the visuals would just be different.
 You could also use another fruit such as raspberries or blueberries.
-Just use the same amount of chocolate and fruit.
+Just use the same amount of chocolate and fruit as in the original.

 Hints and Tips